masogit/am-browser-doc/docs/index.md

 AM Browser provides you with the following features:

-- Providing quick access to specific assets information
+- Providing quick access to my IT assets information
 - Create views in mins and expose the view as both list and topology modes
 - Export PDF reports with customized formats and styles (support barcode)
 - Allow query data by AQL (AM query language) and flexible customize graphical formats